Digital Speech Processing

 - describe speech production mechanism and corresponding physical models

-- list various methods for modeling of speech signal in continuous and discrete time domain
+- compare various methods for modeling of speech signal in continuous and discrete time domain

 - apply linear prediction methods for modeling of speech signal